-ASPECT ENVIRONMENTAL ACTIONS TIMING TARGET RESPONSIBILITY Site security and safety considerations Direct discharges of runoff from developed/ disturbed areas to receiving waters must be avoided wherever possible Water discharged into the environment must be done so in a manner that is not conducive to erosion and does not result in negative impacts to any watercourse.
-The camp site must be secured with a fence to ensure the safety and security of the site and infrastructure as well as the safety of the general public.
+ASPECT ENVIRONMENTAL ACTIONS TIMING TARGET RESPONSIBILITY Site security and safety considerations The camp site must be secured with a fence to ensure the safety and security of the site and infrastructure as well as the safety of the general public.
 Details identifying what safety precautions must be adhered to must be ensured for the safety of all staff, and the general public, on site during the construction period.
 This must include protective clothing requirements for all types of construction activities on site, e.g., protection against dust, noise, operation of heavy machinery.
 No persons, other than a night-watchman / security guard, may stay overnight at the construction site camp.
 During design and prior to, construction No incidents on site Applicant, Project Engineer, ESO, ECO Fauna and Flora Management Vegetation clearing must be done at the development front/footprint.
 Large areas must not be cleared unless they are surfaced or used immediately Vegetation must be cleared independently of the topsoil to allow for topsoil collection and stockpiling Use of herbicides must not be allowed for vegetation clearing unless required for specific application to invasive species.
-Exposed areas of soil must be stabilised as soon as possible such as through landscaping Actions and method statements are to be completed by the PE prior to the commencement of the relevant construction activity.
+Exposed areas of soil must be stabilised as soon as possible such as through landscaping No animals should be intentionally killed or destroyed and poaching and hunting should not be permitted on the site.
+Alien invasive plants which establish on site, must be removed and eradicated throughout all stages of the project.
+Actions and method statements are to be completed by the PE prior to the commencement of the relevant construction activity.
 During design and prior to, construction No unnecessary or negligent impacts to fauna and flora on site Applicant, Project Engineer, ESO, ECO